dstackai/dstack/docs/index.md

 #### Configuration files

-Workflows must be defined in the `./dstack/workflows.yaml` file inside your project directory.
+Workflows are defined in the `.dstack/workflows.yaml` file within your project.

 If you plan to pass variables to your workflows when you run them, you have to describe these variables in the `.dstack/variables.yaml` file, next to workflows.